npcompleteness/ProjectTW/README.md

 ```
 sudo python server.py
 ```
-Now the project is running on localhost, port 5000.
+Now the project is running on localhost, port 5000 (if you set Security Groups on for HTTP, you can choose port 80).

 # Future releases